Another dead end. Isaac swore, and regretted it.

 “My shoes?
 No, honey, I just have to — hnngh!”

-“Either leave them here or you’re not coming!”
+“Either leave them behind or you’re not coming!”
 Isaac called, annoyed, then blinked and grimaced.
 “Sorry,” he muttered, quieter.
-Idiot, his mind said.
+He hoped she heard.
+Idiot, his mind was quick to tell him.
 He hated his mind and he hated himself.
 They weren’t really all that different, and he hated that too.

 “I know, I know.
 Ugh, fine.”
 Yasmin kicked off her shoes, wincing, and started climbing with disgust written all over her face.